Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 Auto-compaction is a thing

-Another heads up: if your terminal is too small, the table formatting might get wonky.
+Another heads up: if your terminal is too small, the table formatting from /history might get wonky.
 But just tell Claude Code to fix it and it’ll adjust.

 If this was helpful, check out my updated Claude Code workflow with background tasks, MCPs, and all the other features that make it indispensable.
-Also, if you haven’t discovered the double-tap Escape trick to edit your previous prompts, that one’s a game changer too.
+Also, if you haven’t discovered the double-tap Escape trick to rewind and edit your previous prompts, that one changed everything for me.